MicrosoftDocs/fabric-docs/docs/get-started/fabric-settings.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-This article describes Fabric settings.
+The Fabric settings pane provides links to links to various kinds of settings you can configure.
+This article shows how to open the Fabric settings pane and describes the kinds of settings you can access from there.

-## Open Fabric settings
+## Open the Fabric settings pane

-To open Fabric settings, select the gear icon in the Fabric portal header.
+To open the Fabric settings pane, select the gear icon in the Fabric portal header.

 :::image type="content" source="./media/fabric-settings/open-fabric-settings-pane.png" alt-text="Screenshot showing how to get the Fabric settings pane.":::

-## Preferences
+## Preferences settings

-Short description of preferences.
+Short description of preferences settings.

 | Link| Description|
 |:-----------|:--------------|